 Skip to content

 Can you imagine drinking a milkshake without a straw?
 Or how anyone would manage a juice box?
 How many soft drinks would you have spilled on yourself in dark movie theaters if it weren’t for straws?
-I think we can all agree drinking straws have changed our lives for the better enough to deserve their own holiday, and that’s exactly what Drinking Straw day is about: celebrating the invention and patenting of the (paraffin-covered) paper drinking straw!
+I think we can all agree drinking straws have changed our lives for the better enough to deserve their own day.

-Learn about National Drinking Straw Day
+Learn About National Drinking Straw Day

 History of National Drinking Straw Day

-The straws man ever used were made by the Sumerians, and were probably most often used for drinking beer, which at that time contained many solid byproducts of the fermentation process.
+The first straws ever used were made by the Sumerians, and were probably most often used for drinking beer, which at that time contained many solid byproducts of the fermentation process.
 Thousands of years later, in the 1800s, the rye grass straw became popular because it was cheap and soft.
 Unfortunately, it also had the tendency to turn to mush in liquid.

 One day, while drinking a mint julep, inventor Marvin C. Stone became especially frustrated by straws’ shortcomings, as the taste of the rye mixed with that of his drink, giving it a grassy taste.
-He then patented the modern drinking straw in 1888.
+He then patented the modern drinking straw on this day in 1888.
 The first straw Stone made was just paper wound around a pencil to make a thin tube, and he then slid out pencil out from one end and applied glue between the strips.

 This was already a great improvement on the rye grass straw, as it did not impart any flavor onto the drink being consumed.
 Stone later further refined his invention by building a machine that would coat the outside of the paper with wax to hold it together, so the glue wouldn’t dissolve in the Bourbon he liked to drink.

-Mint Julep Recipe
+Bonus: Mint Julep Recipe

 Ingredients